Tips and Tricks How to use a dual action polisher

 - Don’t apply exessive pressure

 Rotary Polishers are very straightforward – the head spins on a single axis in a regular circular motion.
 This causes heat and friction to build up allowing the user to perform paint correction processes.
-Rotary Polishers will remove marks in paintwork that dual action polishers cannot.
+Rotary Polishers will remove marks in the paintwork that dual action polishers cannot.

 Dual Action Polishers rotate in 2 different ways! the head spins in a concentric circular action on a spindle which in turn spins in a wider circulating motion.